Lake Ruataniwha

 Mackenzie Country

-The easiest access to Lake Ruataniwha from State Highway 8 is along Max Smith Drive.
-This road follows the north side of the Lake to the Ohau B power station at the head of the Lake.
-From this road, you can access the forest, commercial campground, and freedom campground to the west.
+The easiest way to access Lake Ruataniwha from State Highway 8 is via Max Smith Drive.
+This road runs high along the north side of the lake and leads to the Ōhau B power station at the lake's head.
+From Max Smith Drive, you can reach the forest, the commercial campground, and a freedom camping area to the west.

 10 images